Demolition & Redevelopment Clauses: When the Landlord Can Terminate Your Lease

 If the landlord terminates, the lease should address:

-- return of security deposit/LOC release (see
+- return of your security deposit or LOC release (see security deposits and letters of credit)

-/blog/security-deposit-letter-of-credit) - final reconciliation timing
+- final reconciliation timing

 How BizLeaseCheck helps